The Playbook on Founder Philosophy

 Company Culture

 As you might have guessed, the cultures of tech nonprofits are a little bit tech startup and a little bit nonprofit.
 That’s not for everyone.
-As we described in Chapter 5: Hire a Social Impact Tech Team, you can hire the most talented and highly recommended people, but they may not be set up to succeed at a startup or a nonprofit.
+As we described in The Playbook on Hiring a Social Impact Tech Team, you can hire the most talented and highly recommended people, but they may not be set up to succeed at a startup or a nonprofit.
 You need folks who are both mission aligned to the core and aligned with the company culture you want to create.
 Yes, we said create because culture is continually created with each new decision, each new hire, each new partner, etc.

 Company culture is a lot of things, but it’s overwhelmingly defined by its leaders.
 What you tolerate and who you promote and fire signals what you expect.
 Think long and hard about the kind of company culture you want to build – it will define everything.
 Implicitly or explicitly, your team is looking to you to make sense of things like: